 - Fix and adjust perspective

 - Edit ram photos

 - Apply the same adjustment to multiple photos.

 Which one to use?

-The answer to this question has already been answered in the comparison review section.
 If you are looking for quick and easy ways to edit photos for basic sharing, then Snapseed will be the choice, but if your goal is specific, you already know the basics of photo editing and want to enhance your skills then Lightroom is a good place to learn.